This document outlines standards, structure, tone, and best practices for Fuchsia documentation.

-It is important to try to follow documentation style guidelines to ensure that the documentation created by a large number of contributors can flow together.
+It's important to follow documentation style guidelines to ensure that the documentation created by a large number of contributors remains consistent.
 See the Documentation style guide for specific documentation guidance and Code sample style guide for code sample guidance.

 Search best practices